microsoft/BuildTourHack/stories/4/414_Docker.md

       - "5103:5103"
 ```

-You can now start debugging the Docker Compose project; it will create all three docker images and run them on your local dev environment.
+You can now start debugging the Docker Compose project; it will create all three Docker images and run them on your local dev environment.

-> NOTE: If not using Visual Studio you can still create the `Dockerfile` in the root of the web app and each of the APIs, the Docker Compose and Docker Compose override files using the reference below and above.
+### Dockerfile Reference

-### Orders Api Dockerfile Reference
+If you're new to Docker, here's a quick overview of the Dockerfile for the Orders API, with an explanation for each statement

 ```Dockerfile
 # Use the aspnetcore image as a base
 FROM microsoft/aspnetcore:1.1